 - Showcase your professional accomplishments and accolades

-This guide will show you the top five places you’re missing great opportunities on your LinkedIn profile, as well as providing examples of people who are doing it right.
+This guide will show you the top five places you’re missing great opportunities on your LinkedIn profile, as well as provide examples of people who are doing it right.
 Follow these easy steps and you’ll have a fresh new LinkedIn profile designed to drive results and enhance your social media presence.

 1. Maximize your cover photo potential